scholrly/neo4django/docs/index.rst

 :doc:`auth`

-Storing and interacting with users in Neo4j.
+Store and interact with users in Neo4j.

+:doc:`admin`

+Use Django's admin interface with Neo4j.

 :doc:`writing-django-tests`